plokhotnyuk/jsoniter-scala/README.md

 - Ability to set the limit for the number of inserts when parsing sets or maps
 - Throwing of a compilation error for recursive data structures can be turned off
 - Throwing of a runtime error when the discriminator is not the first field can be turned off
+- Ability to parse/serialize Scala enumeration from/to id numbers

 List of options that change parsing and serialization in runtime:
 - Serialization of strings with escaped Unicode characters to be ASCII compatible